ochienggot/tiglas.github.io/index.md

 <!-- ![me]({{site.baseurl}}/images/nick2.png) -->
 **Nicholas Got**<br />

-Currently a student in Scandinavia.
+I'm a computer engineer by training, with experience in telecommunications.

-An eclectic collection of my random experiences reside [here]({{ site.baseurl }}/archive).
+Currently a student in Scandinavia, an eclectic collection of my random experiences reside [here]({{ site.baseurl }}/archive).

-From Kenya.
+Kenyan.

 ---